Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Well-posedness and mean-field convergence

 \subsection{The connection to a finite particle system}

-We begin by introducing the particle system studied in \cite{FS20}, where it was derived from a network model for solvency contagion in interbank markets.
-For the details of this model, we refer to the balance sheet based formulation in \cite[Section 2]{FS20} and the reformulation as a stochastic particle system in \cite[Proposition 3.1]{FS20}.
-Phrasing the system for general parameters, we are looking for a family of interacting c\`adl\`ag processes $\{X_i\}_{i=1}^n$ satisfying
+In this section, we introduce a general form of the particle system studied in \cite{FS20}.
+For details on the motivating application to solvency contagion, we refer to the balance sheet based formulation in \cite[Section 2]{FS20} and the reformulation as a stochastic particle system in \cite[Proposition 3.1]{FS20}.
+Here we consider the general system of interacting real-valued c\`adl\`ag processes $\{X_i\}_{i=1}^n$ satisfying

 where $\{B_i\}_{i=0}^n$ is a family of independent Brownian motions, the vectors $\bar{u}^i,\bar{v}^i\in\mathbb{R}^k$ are given by